-There will be differences, of course, between the male experience of infertility and the female one - particularly in terms of treatment.
+There will be differences, of course, between the male infertility experience and the female one - particularly in terms of treatment.
 It’s unlikely, for instance - although I won’t rule it out - that men will have had the misfortune of experiencing the sharp sting of an ovulation suppressor or the waxy penetration of a progesterone pessary.
 But still, they’re on the same rollercoaster that women are; enduring all the ups and downs, twists and turns, long waits and dead ends, just from a different vantage point, and maybe even with a heightened sense of helplessness.

 And whilst one person's natural instinct on a rollercoaster might be to scream bloody murder for the duration (me), their partner might be someone who sits nonchalantly beside them, without making a fuss, staying cool and collected and vehemently denying the hellishness of the ride until long after it’s all over.
 It's for this reason, I'll confess, that I sometimes forget that my husband is dealing with the same things I am.
 I know, I know, I'm an awful, self-absorbed little gremlin but it's true.
 Amidst all the appointments and adrenaline of IVF, I forget that I’m not the only one this process is hard on.
 But every so often, I'll catch him looking at the man on the train with a dribbling baby strapped to his chest or I'll I notice the way his voice changes when he tells me that so-and-so from work is expecting another child... and suddenly I’m reminded of how much this affects him.